 PaleoScan™ Core is the new generation of 2D/3D seismic interpretation platform.
-It includes all the necessary to run a comprehensive workflow, from data loading to generation of interpreted objects in a user-friendly environment, offering rapid data screening and cross navigation.
+It includes all the necessary tools to run a comprehensive workflow, from data loading to generation of interpreted objects in a user-friendly environment, offering rapid data screening and cross navigation.
 PaleoScan™ offers a comprehensive approach to semi-automatically interpret seismic volumes, in addition to the standard interpretation tools for horizons, faults and multi-Z objects.
 Thanks to powerful editing tools, the interpretation can be refined and the geological model can be previewed in real time.
 A suite of applications allows:

 - Extracting and quantifying geobodies